Join Us – Your Participation Makes an Impact

 People living with ALS, current caregivers, and past caregivers are eligible to participate in ALS Focus surveys.
 If you're living with ALS, you may ask someone you trust to respond on your behalf.

 Participants must be at least 18 years old and reside in the United States.
 Survey instructions and questions are presented in English.
 Surveys are conducted online.

 ALS Focus has a new look!
 Our survey team improved how ALS Focus works so that participating in surveys is easier.
 Logging into ALS Focus with a password is no longer needed.
 Instead, we email participants with unique links to their surveys.
 You will see an email from [email protected].
 If you participated in ALS Focus in the past, your responses continue to be de-identified and used in analysis.
 Responses to past surveys and new surveys are secure and anonymous.
 If you want to know more, view the ALS Focus Technical FAQ and Registration Instructions.
 If you have questions, please contact us at [email protected].

-Results from ALS Focus surveys are planned to be published in peer reviewed journals and other channels.
-All data collected is openly available and free to the entire ALS community.
-Survey participants will have early access to the results.
+Results from ALS Focus surveys are planned to be published in peer-reviewed journals and other channels.
+All de-identified data is openly available and free to the entire ALS community.

-- Once registered, surveys should take approximately 5 to15 minutes to complete.
+- Once registered, surveys should take approximately 5–10 minutes to complete.

 - All open-ended questions are optional.